 I was given room 1431, a one-bedroom Edwardian Suite measuring approximately 1100 square feet with views overlooking 58th avenue.
 The room features one full bedroom and living room with butler bar.
 It also had a huge master bathroom and separate powder room just off the entrance.

 The entrance to the suite was well lit and spacious.
-To the left was a large closet and small powder room with sink and toilet.
+To the left were a large closet and a small powder room with sink and toilet.